ioannisa/SecuredAndroidPersistence/README.md

 ```

 **Notes:**
-* If key is null or empty, the property name will be used as the key.
+* If `key` is `null` or empty, the property name will be used as the key.
-* When using DataStore, you can specify whether the data should be encrypted by choosing the appropriate StorageType.
+* When using `DataStore`, you can specify whether the data should be encrypted by choosing the appropriate Storage.

 #### `Storage` Enum
-The `Storage` enum represents the types of storage available for preferences:
+The `Storage` enum represents the types of storage available for preferences specifically for use within the preference function:
-* `SHARED_PREFERENCES`: Store preference in `SharedPreferences`.
+* **`SHARED_PREFERENCES`**: Store preference in `SharedPreferences`.
-* `DATA_STORE_ENCRYPTED`: Store preference in encrypted `DataStore`.
+* **`DATA_STORE_ENCRYPTED`**: Store preference in encrypted `DataStore`.
-* `DATA_STORE`: Store preference in unencrypted `DataStore`.
+* **`DATA_STORE`**: Store preference in unencrypted `DataStore`.

-## PersistManager - SharedPreferences Encryption without delegation
+## PersistManager — Secure Preferences without delegation
-`SecurePersist` offers a zero-configuration approach for encrypting and decrypting `SharedPreferences`, now including complex data types.

-#### Securely utilizing SharedPreferences directly
+The `PersistManager` class supports all the mentioned functionalities, while also offering traditional coding methods alongside the two property delegate approaches previously discussed.

+For that, it exposes two public instance variables, each tailored for a specific use case:

+* **`sharedPrefs`** specialized for encrypted preferences via EncryptedSharedPreferences

+* **`dataStorePrefs`** specialized for preferences via DataStore with encryption via the `EncryptionManager` class which is contained in this library.

+These variables allow you to choose the appropriate preference management method based on your needs, ensuring flexibility and security across different storage mechanisms.

+## Handling SharedPreferences using the `sharedPrefs` instance variable
+This will introduce you to the `PersistManager`’s `sharedPrefs` instance variable to handle encrypted shared preferences.

 ```kotlin
 // Encrypt and save a preference persistManager.sharedPrefs.put("key1", "secureValue")